Pieloth/ASUS-G713PV-fix/README.md

 Huge step ahead: mixing Modern Standby and Hibernation now possible without freeze.

-Hibernation recommended to start at least 1 hour after Modern Standby start, so that Modern Standby Orchestartor can do its duty and saves SSD lifetime too
+Hibernation recommended to start at least 1 hour after Modern Standby start, so that Modern Standby Orchestrator can do its duty and saves SSD lifetime too

 Did set it to 3 hours like former legacy default Windows settings.